samuraibeach/samurai/bungalows/standard-room.md

 ---
 ### Standard Room

 SAMURAI Backpackers Standard Rooms are multi-purpose and may be booked for Twin, Triple, Quad or Family accommodation.
+Sleeping a maximum of 4 persons.
 These rooms share a full length verandah and bathroom with one other room.
-Private tables, chairs, and wooden benches adorn either side of the veranda with a full bathroom located centrally.
+Private tables, chairs, and wooden benches adorn either side of the verandah with a full bathroom located centrally.
+Relax on the balcony with views over our native rainforest garden.